Communities Struggle to Keep Pace with E-bike Boom

 Colorado launched a statewide incentive April 1, offering up to $450 in tax credits.
 Minnesota will begin offering rebates of up to $1,500 on e-bikes starting July 1.

 Many programs are being modeled after the City of Denver, which launched its popular incentive program in 2022.
 So far, more than 7,000 incentive vouchers have been redeemed ranging from $300 for a standard e-bike to $500 for a cargo e-bike (or $1,200 to $1,400 for low-income individuals).
-Some cities such as Tampa, Florida, are finding that demand for incentives greatly outstrips available funding [See sidebar, Tampa: Predictable Weather, Flat Topography Makes for Good E-bike Environment].
-In Atlanta, more than 1,500 people signed up for a new incentive program within 48 hours of its launch [See sidebar, Appetite for Atlanta Incentive May Scale Program Regionally].
+Some cities such as Tampa, Florida, are finding that demand for incentives greatly outstrips available funding [See sidebar, Tampa: Predictable Weather, Flat Topography Makes for Good E-Bike Environment].
+In Atlanta, more than 1,500 people signed up for a new incentive program within 48 hours of its launch [See sidebar, Over 1,500 Apply For Atlanta E-Bike Incentives in 2 Days].

 When it comes to designing effective e-bike incentives, the E-Bike Incentive Programs of North America Tracker by the TREC at Portland State University found three themes among some 150 programs: